cmwylie19/enterprise-admission-controller/WORKSHOP.md

 Create a new action to Mutate pods (and the containers of said pod) to have a default runAsUser value:
 - If no runAsUser value exists - assign 655532
 - If a runAsUser exists, only override if value is set to less than 10, in that case override value to 1000
-- If pod has label ignore-me, do not override runAsUser even if it is less than 10
+- If pod has label `ignore-me`, do not override runAsUser even if it is less than 10. **IMPORTANT** When the container user changes, it can lead to problems creating files and mounting volumes which breaks some applications.
+We need an escape clause.
+(Hint: you will need this for the operator activity)

 Hint:
 1. Add a new Mutate action to `capability/admission.ts`